30 companies booked more cash offshore than others combined

 – Insight Enterprises reported operating ten tax haven subsidiaries in 2013, including one in Switzerland and one in the Netherlands.
 The company books 72 million in profits offshore for tax purposes but does not disclose what it would pay in taxes if those profits were not booked offshore.

 – At least 362 Fortune 500 companies operate subsidiaries in tax haven jurisdictions, as of 2013.
 All told, these companies maintain at least 7,827 tax haven subsidiaries.
 The 30 companies with the most money booked offshore for tax purposes collectively operate 1,357 tax haven subsidiaries.

 – The 30 companies with the most money booked offshore for tax purposes collectively hold nearly $1.2 trillion overseas.
 That is 62 percent of the nearly $2 trillion that Fortune 500 companies together report holding offshore.

 – Only 55 companies disclose the amount they would expect to pay in U.S. taxes if they didn’t report profits offshore for tax purposes.
-All told, these 55 companies would collectively owe $147.5 billion in additional federal taxes, equal to the entire state budgets of California, Virginia, and Indiana combined.
-The average tax rate the 55 companies currently pay to other countries on this income is a mere 6.7 percent, implying that most of it is booked to tax havens.
+All told, these 55 companies would collectively owe $147.5 billion in additional federal taxes.
+The average tax rate the 55 companies currently pay to other countries on this income is 6.7 percent, implying that most of it is booked to tax havens.